FFXIVPocketGuide/FFXIVPocketGuide/_ffxiv_guides/shinryu.md

       - alert: "Tanks will have to stack to soak damage from Akh Morn."
       - alert: "The second Corrupted Aether attack will be one of either Hellfire or Judgement Bolt - look for the cast to prepare appropriately."
     mechanics:
-      - title: "Corrupted Aether Duty Gauge"
+      - title: "Duty Gauge: Corrupted Aether"
         notes:
           - note: "Over time the duty gauge will fill with Corrupted Aether and allow the boss to use a special attack modeled after one of the previous trials."
   - phase: 02